gkorpal/latex-vim-tutorial/README.md

 3. A different page numbering style;
 4. Resetting section numbering;
 5. A different section numbering style:
-6. A separate bibliography (optionally with a smaller header);
+6. A separate bibliography with a custom title and a smaller header;
 7. A proper place in the table of contents.

 Fortunately, the macro `/appendix` takes care of all of these except 3 and 6.

 The page numbering style can be changed with the `\pagenumbering` command, and the separate bibliography can be arranged with the `refsection` environment.
+The custom title and header can be defined after the `\printbibliography` command.

 This is what it looks like: